Have you heard of it? It’s magical…

 I think it was such a cool idea and a great addition to different touristy spots in Vegas.
 I had no idea why or how they did this so I decided to do some research when I got back. ⇓

-Basically they say that these stone sculptures are works of art intended for your visual enjoyments.
-It is a two year public art installation by renowned Swiss artist Ugo Rondinone and co-produced by the Nevada Museum of Art and Art Production Fund.
+Basically, they say that these stone sculptures are works of art intended for your visual enjoyment.
+It is a two-year public art installation by renowned Swiss artist Ugo Rondinone and co-produced by the Nevada Museum of Art and Art Production Fund.

-If you’re interested in visiting, be sure to go to the bathroom before as there are not bathooms there and also be sure to bring a lot of water.
+If you’re interested in visiting, be sure to go to the bathroom before as there are no bathrooms there, and also be sure to bring a lot of water.
 It can get hot out there.

-If you’ve been before be sure to leave a comment on your experience.
+If you’ve been to seven magic mountains before be sure to leave a comment on your experience.
 I’d love to hear your thoughts on these magical rocks!